-Mental illness is still met with stigma and fear My name is Clair.
-I am 41, I am married and have two teenage daughters.
-I love animals, walking my dog along Rimrose valley, crafting, playing the flute and going to the theatre to see musicals.
+About bipolar Your stories Personal experiences Mental illness is still met with stigma and fear Bipolar 2 I'm Clair, 41, and married with two teenage daughters.
+I love animals, walking my dog , crafting, playing the flute and going to the theatre to see musicals.
 I also have bipolar.
-When I had my two daughters it was thought that I had post-natal depression, but after a few appointments with the Psychiatrist he thought it was more than just PND, because of the stigma around mental illness I was scared and discharged myself.
-As my daughters got bigger I was really struggling with depression and was referred to my Community Mental Health Team where I was quickly diagnosed with bipolar type 2.
+When I had my daughters it was thought that I had post-natal depression, after a few appointments with the psychiatrist he thought it was more than just post natal depression, because of the stigma around mental illness I was scared and discharged myself.
+As my daughters grew bigger I was really struggling with depression and was referred to my Community Mental Health Team where I was quickly diagnosed with bipolar type 2.
 Looking back I could see highs and lows that I had experienced for many years.
-I have continued to struggle with bipolar and my moods.
-Finding the right medication combination has been challenging and I have often felt like a science experiment.
-This is not the case with everyone and when the right combination is found bipolar can be controlled with medication.
+I continued to struggle with bipolar.
+Finding the right medication combination has been challenging and I have so far felt like a science experiment.
+I realise that this is not the case for everyone and when the right combination is found my bipolar can be regulated with medication.
 I still have highs and lows.
 I love the highs!
-I feel great, lots of energy, I have been known to paint the fence at 3am, I feel very happy, but I am irritable at times and I act without thinking, often going on big spending sprees.
-As I come down from the high, parcels often start to arrive that I have ordered, that a lot of the time I don't even want and I know the low will probably come.
+I feel great, lots of energy.
+I have been known to paint the fence at 3am, I feel very happy, but I am irritable at times and I act without thinking, often going on big spending sprees.
+Coming down from mania As I come down from a manic episode, parcels often start to arrive that I have ordered, that a lot of the time I don't even want and I know the low will probably come.
 I hate the lows.
 I struggle to find motivation for anything: getting out of bed; cooking; cleaning; eating; pursuing hobbies.
 Mental illness is still met with stigma and fear, although things are very slowly improving.
-I have experienced seeing fear in people's eyes if I disclose I have bipolar.
-I have also experienced discrimination.
-People sometimes think that people with a mental illness are lazy or need to sort themselves out.
+I have experienced seeing fear in people's eyes the moment I disclose I have bipolar.
+I have also experienced discrimination in the workplace too.
+People sometimes think that someone living with a mental illness are lazy or need to sort themselves out.
 What people do not see is how hard people with a mental illness fight to stay alive and do very basic things.
 I want to raise awareness of bipolar, to help society see that I am not dangerous, I am not stupid and I still have something to offer.
-30th March was World Bipolar day.
-I wanted to do something to raise money for Bipolar UK so I am asked for sponsors as I have my hair shaved on the 30th.
-Bipolar UK support people with bipolar and provide valuable information for them and their family and friends as well as raising awareness.
-I hope that by raising money, I will help to end stigma and help to support people like me who are living with bipolar.